Allaman/knowledge.rootknecht.net/pages/01.home/my-laptop-setup/item.md

 ### Why Lenovo

 My first Lenovo Laptop was the superior [x220](https://thinkwiki.de/X220) and I was totally impressed by its lightweight formfactor *and* its performance.
-My father is still running it today (as of June 2019)!
+My father is still running it today (as of July 2020)!
 I was so impressed that I even upgraded just after one year to the successor [x230](https://thinkwiki.de/X230) that was my main working machine until May 2019!

 At this point I was totally commited to run Lenovo laptops for two main reasons: